Orwell Astronomical Society (Ipswich)

 The event was a great success.
 We received positive feedback from people manning the the trade stands.
 In particular, Aurora Books stated they found this event extremely enjoyable and well organised compared to some others they'd attended recently.
 They fully appreciated that a lot of work had gone into publicising the event which meant they could meet a much wider range of people than would be reached by simply advertising within the astronomical press.
 They also mentioned that to a large extent the future of astronomical trading lies in events like the OASI Open Weekend which provide the ultimate vehicle for encouraging more people into the hobby and boosting membership of local astronomical societies.

-Ken Goward's words of thanks to members of OASI summarise the success of the event:
+Ken Goward, organiser of the event, provided the following words of thanks to members of OASI for supporting the event.
+Ken's words summarise the success of the event:

 This year's Open Weekend may be judged a success by any measure and was an excellent team effort which, from initial estimates, appears to have generated around £500 for society funds.